Here’s my favorite resources and tools used in Trading. I broke this down to the following categories:

 ICO Bench – Another site to see all the projects published.

-Binance – This is one of the largest exchange that I am starting to try out.
+Binance – This is one of the largest exchange.
 It has high trading volume and liquidity.
+I have temporarily moved out after the news here and may come back after the dust settled.